 - Long Term Care Funding – About 60% of the population will require some form of long-term healthcare services during their remaining lifetimes.
 A combination of home care, assisted living and nursing homes stays can last three to five years or longer.
 A senior’s average stay in a nursing home is about 2.5 years and the costs can easily exceed $90,000 annually.
 Home care can be expensive as well.
 Proceeds from a reverse mortgage loan for paying long-term care insurance are typically set up as a monthly income to ensure money is available through the life of the policyholder

-- Retirement Income During Stock Market Declines – Take for example the infamous “Lost Decade” of 2000 to 2010: During 2000-2002 the stock market lost approximately 46% of its value.
+- Retirement Income During Stock Market Declines – Take for example the infamous “Lost Decade” of the 2000 to 2010 stock market: During 2000-2002 the stock market lost approximately 46% of its value.
 If that was not bad enough in 2008 the stock market loss an additional 38.5%.
-Nearly 85% of value lost in those two periods.
+Nearly 85% of market value lost just in those two periods.
 A $1 million dollar portfolio indexed to the market would have been worth about $860,000 by 2010 assuming no withdrawals.
 So take it one step further.
 If you assume annual withdrawals of $50,000 during that same period you would be left with about $270,000.
-The ability to access a reverse mortgage during stock market declines?
+What if you had the ability to access a reverse mortgage during stock market declines?
 In this case, utilizing a reverse would have saved a great deal of losses.